 A Simple Light Controller

 Building this simple light controller is a great way to get our feet wet with LiveView.
 It starts at 10% brightness.
-From there we can turn it off, turn it all the way on, or adjust the brightness where we want it.
+From there we can turn it off, turn it all the way on, or adjust the brightness until it’s just right. 👌

 Create the Phoenix App